 Several coastal communities are looking to desalination as a way to develop additional, reliable supplies of municipal water, particularly as a buffer in times of drought.
-There are currently 10 small, intermittently operated desalination facilities along the California coast (including one in Santa Barbara), and 15 more in some stage of development, with a combined production capacity of 250 to 370 million gallons per day - a 60-fold increase over today's capacity. ^{10, 11} The State Water Board recently adopted a state policy which requires desalination facilities in California to use the best available site, design, technology, and mitigation in order to minimize the mortality of marine life.
-The policy also sets standards for how desalination facilities discharge brine back into the marine environment.
+There are currently 10 small, intermittently operated desalination facilities along the California coast (including one in Santa Barbara), and 15 more in some stage of development, with a combined production capacity of 250 to 370 million gallons per day - a 60-fold increase over today's capacity.

+The State Water Board is currently developing a statewide desalination policy, which will provide standards for the best technology, design, and site for a desalination to use in order to minimize impacts to marine life.
+The policy will also provide the appropriate way for desalination facilities to discharge brine back into the marine environment.
+These new standards are expected to be in place by early 2015.